Calendar Application Redesign

 Pain Points and Limitations

-• The events lacked sufficient color contrast for users with visual impairments, making navigation a challenge.
+• The events lacked sufficient color contrast for users with visual impairments.

-• The category list became cluttered when municipalities added many options, reducing usability.
+• The category list felt cluttered when municipalities added too many events, reducing usability.

-• Interactive elements lacked motion or feedback, making the interface feel static and less engaging for users.
+• Interactive elements lacked visual feedback, making the interface feel static and less engaging.

-• The design felt dated and didn't meet modern expectations for a clean, functional, and visually appealing interface.
+• The design felt dated and didn't meet modern expectations for a clean and functional interface.

 UX Research